 - Your contact details

 - Prize information, judging criteria, and the judging panel

 For day-to-day UGC, submissions can just be done using your brand hashtag on your preferred social media platform.

 If you’re running a contest, you may want to give users the option to upload content to your website.
+For example, you can easily allow user-submitted blog posts on your WordPress site.
 Try out different modes of submission to see what works best for your target audience.

 Permissions & Rights Management

 Yes, yes, the legal stuff. ?